Busch Gardens Tampa Bay: 2000–2009: Updates and end of Anheuser-Busch ownership

 After its success, the Fun Card was reintroduced in 2001 for Florida residents.
 Rhino Rally opened to the public on May 23.
-After the events on September 11 attacks, Anheuser-Busch temporarily closed its parks, but reopened the following day.
+After the events of the September 11 attacks, Anheuser-Busch temporarily closed its parks, but reopened the following day.
 Starting in June 2002, the park was the first Florida to offer a second day free entrance when it rained during a guests stay.
 In August, the park indicated it would replace its Dolphin Theater with a 4D film theater.
 Several projects were proposed to open during the 2003 season, including a white rhino habitat, an add-on zoo keeper experience, a revitalized Timbuktu area with the Das Festhaus restaurant being rethemed, and the premiere of the 4D film, Haunted Lighthouse.
-A new logo would also be introduce to phase out an old one used for 20 years prior.
+A new logo would also be introduced to phase out an old one used for 20 years prior.
 General manager Carson was replaced by Dan Brown in mid-May.
 The 4D film debuted in the newly constructed 750-seat theater in May, with the Timbuktu revamp and the Kasbah restaurant scheduled to open soon after.
 The 26 acre area for the three white rhinos from South Africa debuted in June.

 Starting in June 2003, Busch Gardens introduced the "Summer Nights" event offering extended hours during the summer season nights.
 The park began construction in late-2003 on its parking lot to accommodate new tunnels to be built under McKinley Drive for easier access to the park.
 With August Busch III taking more interest in the Anheuser-Busch parks to help in monetary gains, Busch Gardens also announced an overhaul to its entertainment options.
-During this time, park officials formally scrap the hotel entertainment complex plan.
+During this time, park officials formally scrapped the hotel entertainment complex plan.
 Busch Entertainment stated it would move its wild mouse roller coaster, Wild Maus, from Busch Gardens Williamsburg to its Tampa park and replace the Crazy Camel trabant flat ride.